umbraco/UmbracoDocs/Getting-Started/Code/Debugging/Logging/index-v8.md

 Where as the previous example we would be able to find all log messages that use the message template `We are saying hello to {Name}`

-If you are writing custom code and wish to use the logger, it's available in the following:
+If you are writing custom code and wish to use the logger, it's available in the following places:
 * SurfaceController
 * UmbracoApiController
 * UmbracoAuthorizedApiController

 If you wish to use it in any other place you can retrieve it by using the `Current.Logger` from the `Umbraco.Core.Composing` namespace.